Runway

 Requirements

-Runway uses graphviz to visualize data models.
+Runway uses Graphviz to visualize data models.
 To enjoy this feature please download graphviz.

 You’ll need a Neo4j instance to fully utilize Runway.
 Start up a free cloud hosted Aura instance or download the Neo4j Desktop app.